Proga147/YelpCamp-Demo/README.md

 This application was built to show CRUD functionality, Content Security Policies, The use of API's, Express.

-lso to show knowledge of nodejs and npm;
+Also to show knowledge of nodejs and npm;

 Added functionality such as starability, Maps and passport included using the node package manager.